Nidish96/DAPRAN/README.md

 I have written an FFT/IFFT program using FFTW3 as of now.
 I will be moving into STFT, filters, and other DSP features in the coming days.
 I have planned to update one running code per week if all goes well.

-Any help from anybody anywhere is welcome - in the form of adding more codes and helping with the Make packaging.
+Any help from anybody anywhere is welcome - in the form of adding more codes, helping with packaging (Make), etc.